Parched Parana River likely to hit Argentine grain exports through September

 By Hugh Bronstein and Maximilian Heath

-BUENOS AIRES, May 28 (Reuters) - Shallow water in Argentina's Parana River will slow exports from the grains powerhouse and hurt the country's soy crushing margins at least through September, officials said, as more cargo ships are needed to carry the same amount of commodities.
+BUENOS AIRES, May 28 (Reuters) - Shallow water in Argentina's Parana River will slow exports and hurt the country's soy crushing margins at least through September, officials said, as more cargo ships are needed to carry the same amount of commodities.

 "The Parana is at its lowest level in 50 years.
-This prevents normal navigation and limits the amount of cargo that can be carried by ships, which adds to costs," said Omar Perotti, governor of Santa Fe province.
-Santa Fe is home to Argentina's main grains hub of Rosario, on the banks of the Parana.
+This prevents normal navigation and limits the amount of cargo that can be carried by ships, which adds to costs," said Omar Perotti, governor of Santa Fe province which is home to the grains hub of Rosario on the banks of the Parana.

 The situation is not expected to improve until September, he said, reflecting a growing consensus among weather experts.
 Transport problems in Argentina can throw off world trade flows as impatient buyers look to rival exporters Brazil and the United States to fill temporary supply gaps.

-While the problem makes soy crushing in Argentina more expensive, global agro-industrial companies with operations in the country, like U.S.-based Bunge BG.N, can compensate by way of increased margins in other parts of the world.
+A ship belonging to Chinese exporter COFCO, hauling 42,000 tonnes of soymeal, ran aground and was blocking traffic on Thursday at the Rosario port of Timbues, with tug boats working to free the vessel, according to port officials.

-"Argentina's competitiveness is being hurt right now by higher freight costs due to the low water level of the Parana River, and that looks like it's going to persist for a while," Bunge CEO Greg Heckman said on an earnings call this month.
+Some ships dropped anchor to wait it out while others lightened their loads, allowing them to navigate the crash zone.

-"And generally, when Argentina is lower on volume, that's better for our global crush margins."
+While dryness of the river increases costs for soy crushers in Argentina, global agro-industrial companies with operations in the country, like U.S.-based Bunge BG.N, can compensate by way of increased margins in other parts of the world.

 Rosario is home to some of the biggest soymeal factories in the world.
 They crush beans from Argentina and neighboring Paraguay, the world's No. 4 exporter of the oilseed.
 But the river's shallowness has delayed the arrival of barges from Paraguay.